Best Time to Visit Bali — Month-by-Month Guide From a Local

 Altitude matters.
 Ubud, Sidemen, and the highlands are noticeably cooler and wetter than the southern beach areas.
 Pack a light layer if you are heading inland.

 Ocean conditions change.
 During wet season (particularly December–February), seas on the south coast can be rough with strong currents.
 Snorkeling and diving conditions are significantly better in the dry months.
+If you are weighing seasonal trade-offs more broadly — including road safety in monsoon rain and scooter-accident risk — our guide on whether Bali is safe covers the real numbers, not the fearmongering.

 Planning Your Trip Around the Best Time